Academic Support and Campus Services

 Mathematics Education, Center for the Enhancement of

-The Center for the Enhancement of Mathematics Education identifies, analyzes and addresses the needs of mathematics teachers in the Inland Empire.
-The Center has taken the lead in developing collaborative grant proposals for mathematics, science and technology education with the San Bernardino Superintendent of Schools and K-12 school districts within the Inland Empire Region and currently manages the Inland Counties Mathematics Project (the regional site of the California Mathematics Project), three National Science Foundation projects (Noyce Scholarships, Noyce Fellowships, and Algebraic Concepts for Elementary Students), and the Department of Education-funded Teaching English Learners Early Mathematics project.
+The Center for the Enhancement of Mathematics Education identifies, analyzes, and addresses the needs of both in-service and pre-service mathematics teachers in the Inland Empire.
+The Center has taken the lead in developing collaborative grant proposals for mathematics, science and technology education with the county offices of education and K-12 school districts within the Inland Empire Region and currently manages the Inland Counties Mathematics Project (the regional site of the California Mathematics Project), three National Science Foundation projects (Noyce Scholarships, Noyce Fellowships, and Algebraic Concepts for Elementary Students), and the Department of Education-funded Teaching English Learners Early Mathematics project.

 Visit the Center for the Enhancement of Mathematics Education Website

 Media Arts Center (CAL MAC)